-The optical drive does not accept CD or DVD disc (mechanical failure)
+The CD or DVD (optical) disc drive does not accept disc (mechanical failure)

 - 1. Verify disc is not warped. - 2.
 Verify drive slot has no foreign object in channel. - 3.
 Verify disc is properly seated in the carrier. - 4.
-Replace optical drive.
+Replace optical disc drive.

-The disc icon does not show up on the desktop, or a dialog box appears to initialize disc
+The CD or DVD (optical) disc icon does not show up on the desktop, or a dialog box appears to initialize disc

-- 1. Verify the correct type of disc is being used. - 2.
+- 1. Verify the correct type of disc is being used for the type of drive (a CD-ROM or CD-RW drive reads CD discs only; a DVD-ROM or Combo drive reads CD or DVD discs). - 2.
 Try cleaning the disc.
-It may not mount if dirty or scratched. - 3.
+If it is dirty or scratched, it may not mount. - 3.
 Verify media is positioned correctly: data side down. - 4.
-Try a different disc. - 5.
-Listen to verify that the disc spins.
+Try a different disc.

+- 5. Listen to verify that the disc spins.

 - 6. Reseat optical drive cable.

 - 7. Verify the logic board connection by trying a known-good optical drive and disc.

 - 8. Replace optical drive cable.

 - 9. Replace optical drive.